 While I’m sure there are more similarities, these are the ones that stick out in my mind.

 Let’s take a look at some of the differences that exist between selling and sports.

-In sports, people will practise and train for years for a few moments of glory whereas in selling, people train and practise for a few moments and expect years of glory.
+In sports, people will practice and train for years for a few moments of glory whereas, in selling, people train and practice for a few moments and expect years of glory.